 - Go for a walk in your local park – District parks are free and still open to the public.
 Don’t forget to tag us on social media (@CordovaRPD)!

 - Visit a nearby County or State Park for a hike, or use the All Trails app to find a good spot.

 - Walk/run around your neighborhood and say hi (from a distance) to all of your neighbors who are getting outside too.

 - Go for a drive and enjoy the calmness of the neighborhood.

 - Sleep – This is how your body heals from illness, stress and more.
 Make sure to get at least eight (8) hours per day.

 - Practice mindfulness.
-Our Meditation instructor will be hosting weekly online classes (Monday and Wednesday from 7 to 7:30 p.m.) – Join the meeting on Zoom by emailing Dennis for the pass code.
+Our Meditation instructor will be hosting weekly online classes (Mon-Wed from 7 to 7:30 p.m.)

 Although we’re all social distancing physically, we can stay connected mentally and emotionally.

 - Call a friend or relative you haven’t spoken to in a while to check in.

 - Write a letter – revive old pen pal relationships and make new ones.